JazminVidal/gop-dnn-epadb/README.md

 3. Replace make_test_case.sh kaldi/egs/gop/s5/local with the one provided in the misc folder in this repository

+4. Move the folder test_epadb_hires to kaldi/egs/gop/s5/data and rename it as test_epadb

+5. Change the run.sh file so that the paths needed match your own paths

-4. Go to kaldi/egs/gop/s5 and run the run.sh script:
+6. Go to kaldi/egs/gop/s5 and run the the run.sh script:

 ```
 ./run.sh